whatmakeart/whatmakeart.github.io/content/about.md

 ### Flat Files vs Database

 So far everything in this project is written in simple markdown files.
-These are relatively human deciferable text files that can easily be converted into static HTML documents and viewed on the web.
+These are relatively human decipherable text files that can easily be converted into static HTML documents and viewed on the web.

 The benefit of using multiple markdown files is that computers should be able to read them forever and it is possible to switch to other platforms.
 The downside of using markdown is it is not WYSIWYG so if there are multiple editors then the editors must learn markdown.
 [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki)and [Wiki.js](https://js.wiki/) solve this problem by having visual editors for users that do not know markdown.